juliekoubova/resume/content/experience/msft.md

   - WCF
   - InfoPath
 ---
-I created proof-of-concept solutions and technology demonstrations for prospective enterprise customers.
-I also participated on several production projects for government agencies.
+Created proof-of-concept solutions and technology demonstrations for prospective enterprise customers.
+Participated on several production projects for government agencies.